 Alternatively, you can book a private guided tour with a company like AWOL Tours which will take you on a hike up the mountain instead of using the cable car.

-2. Robben Island tour
+2. Explore Robben Island

 During the many years of incarceration on Robben Island, we often looked across Table Mountain at its magnificent silhouette … To us on Robben Island, Table Mountain was a beacon of hope.
 It represented the mainland to which we knew we would one day return.”